Truth About Dental Holidays

 Just a week

-A typical dental makeover holiday will take between a week to 10 days, depending on the dental work required.
+The truth about dental holidays is that a typical dental makeover holiday will take between a week to 10 days, depending on the dental work required.
 Tooth whitening takes a lot shorter and implants will usually take up the most time.
-Though you will have the flexilibity of consultation with your dentist or dental surgeon, it is best to allocate a little more time for your holiday – just in case you’d like more work done.
+Though you will have the flexibility of consultation with your dentist or dental surgeon, it is best to allocate a little more time for your holiday – just in case you’d like more work done.
 Besides, Mexico and Costa Rica house one of the world’s most amazing beaches and local cuisine, something you wouldn’t want miss out on.